awsdocs/aws-codebuild-user-guide/doc_source/batch-build-buildspec.md

 **privileged\-mode**
 A Boolean value that indicates whether to run the Docker daemon inside a Docker container\.
 Set to `true` only if the build project is used to build Docker images\.
 Otherwise, a build that attempts to interact with the Docker daemon fails\.
 The default setting is `false`\.
 **type**
 The identifier of the environment type to use for the task\.
 See **Environment type** in [Build environment compute types](build-env-ref-compute-types.md) for possible values\.
-**variables**
-The environment variables that will be present in the build environment\.
-See [env/variables](build-spec-ref.md#build-spec.env.variables) for more information, \.
-**privileged\-mode**
-A Boolean value that indicates whether to run the Docker daemon inside a Docker container\.
-Set to `true` only if the build project is used to build Docker images\.
-Otherwise, a build that attempts to interact with the Docker daemon fails\.
-The default setting is `false`\.
-**type**
-The identifier of the environment type to use for these tasks\.
-See **Environment Type** in [Build environment compute types](build-env-ref-compute-types.md) for possible values\.

 **dynamic**
 The dynamic properties define the build matrix\.